mathiasertl/django-ca/docs/source/index.rst

 Features:

 * Set up a secure local certificate authority in just a few minutes.
-* Written in Python2.7/Python3.4+.
+* Written in Python2.7/Python3.4+, requires Django 1.8 or later.
 * Manage your entire certificate authority from the command line and/or via Djangos admin interface.
 * Get email notifications about certificates about to expire.
-* Support generating for certificate revocation lists (CRLs).
-* Generates index files that can be used with the `openssl ocsp` command for a crude OCSP service.
+* Certificate validation using Certificate Revocation Lists (CRLs) and via an included OCSP responder.

 Contents: